 - Competitions must be sanctioned by Alberta Alpine and Alpine Canada Alpin and conform to the Kinder standards of the International Competition Rules (ICR), Alpine Canada Alpin, and Alberta Alpine Ski Association policies.

 - The use of FIS sanctioned helmets as per ACA Domestic rules are compulsory for all events.
 Helmets used must be specifically designed and manufactured for Alpine Ski Racing as per ACA and FIS policy.

 - The use of crash helmets is strongly recommended for coaches and

-- The use of mouth guards and back protectors specifically designed for Alpine Ski Racing is strongly recommended for all
+- The use of mouth guards for SL and back protectors for SG, GS and SX specifically designed for Alpine Ski Racing is mandatory for all AASA registered athletes when competing

 - Competitors’ equipment must conform to Alpine Canada Alpin National Equipment Rules.
 ACA and AASA do not specify any restrictions regarding ski length and radius for national events unless otherwise stated.
 Physical development, ability and skills must be considered for